 You may have family and friends who love and care for you but still would not be up to the task of closing your estate upon your passing.
 Your will is the opportunity to choose the right person as your executor.
 Someone in your life who you not only trust but who has the capacity—time, energy, organizational skills—to serve in this role.

 The person you choose as your executor shouldn’t be written in stone either, as things can change over the course of your life.
-With Willful, you can come back and update your choices anytime, free of charge.
+With Willful, you can come back and update your choices anytime.

 3. An important relationship in your life could be ignored by the courts